awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-sagemaker-model-containerdefinition.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Image`  <a name="cfn-sagemaker-model-containerdefinition-image"></a>
-The Amazon EC2 Container Registry \(Amazon ECR\) path where inference code is stored\.
+The path where inference code is stored\.
+This can be either in Amazon EC2 Container Registry or in a Docker registry that is accessible from the same VPC that you configure for your endpoint\.
 If you are using your own custom algorithm instead of an algorithm provided by Amazon SageMaker, the inference code must meet Amazon SageMaker requirements\.
 Amazon SageMaker supports both `registry/repository[:tag]` and `registry/repository[@digest]` image path formats\.
 For more information, see [Using Your Own Algorithms with Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms.html)
 *Required*: No
 *Type*: String
 *Maximum*: `255`